rmd926/NCHU-DIP/solution/README.md

-### You can refer to the following link to complete all of the labs in DIP course.
+### You can refer to the following link to complete most questions of the labs in DIP course.

 ---